-Share of cities reporting an improved ability to meet financial needs in 2014 holds steady at 71 percent
+Share of cities reporting an improved ability to meet financial needs in 2015 down slightly from last year

-The 2015 State of the Cities Report presents findings from the 12th annual Fiscal Conditions Survey.
-The survey was sent to the chief administrative official in each member city.
-City officials responded to the 2015 survey from Nov.
-24, 2014, through Jan.
-13, 2015.
-A total of 405 cities returned the survey for a response rate of 49 percent.
+The 2016 State of the Cities Report presents findings from the 13th annual Fiscal Conditions Survey.
+The survey was sent to the chief administrative official in each member city, and the response rate was just under 40 percent.
 A big “thank you” to all responding cities!
 Our results are richer when cities of all sizes from all across the state are represented.

 State of the Cities overview

 The share of cities reporting that they were better able to meet financial needs during the last fiscal year fell from 71 percent last year to 67 percent.
 It is important to point out that the question about ability to meet needs is a relative measure only.
 In many ways, things are fairly stable overall for cities right now.
 The local government aid (LGA) program has been much less volatile, the state and federal economies are for the most part doing well, and most cities report growth in tax bases.
 There are issues, however, that are causing fiscal stress for Minnesota cities, including the costs to comply with clean water requirements and the Affordable Care Act, the lack of comprehensive state funding for roads and bridges, and the demand for broadband Internet.